Marie Antoinette (1755 – 1793) Austrian born-French Queen, executed during the French revolution.

-“On hearing there was no bread, she is reported to have said ‘Let them eat cake”
+“On hearing, there was no bread, she is reported to have said ‘Let them eat cake”

 A turbulent life

 Marie Antoinette was just a teenager when she was thrust into one of the most important positions in European society.
 She enjoyed the social whirl and privilege life afforded her.
 She expressed little if any sympathy for democratic ideals or social change.
 But, she was not alone among aristocrats for enjoying the pleasures of economic privilege.
 Her perceived extravagant lifestyle made her an ideal target for cartoonists keen to strengthen public opinion against the monarchy.
-Thomas Jefferson went as far to say that if Marie Antoinette had been cloistered in a convent, the French revolution would never have happened.
+Thomas Jefferson went so far as to say that if Marie Antoinette had been cloistered in a convent, the French Revolution would never have happened.
 Others contend she was largely a frivolous person, thrust into the limelight, but having little bearing on political life.
 The truth is perhaps somewhere in between.